 “I screamed with joy”

-She calls Tom Hanks “Tommypot” and has been nominated for a Golden Globe, which Jodie Foster has now received.
+She calls Tom Hanks “Tommypot” and has been nominated for a Golden Globe in 2021.
 At twelve years of age, Helena Zengel from Germany has made a flying start in Hollywood.

 She rampaged through the drama movie System Crasher (German title: Systemsprenger) as the difficult and traumatised Benni.
 It was an extraordinary film and an impressive performance by Helena Zengel, who was born in June 2008.
 For the role she received the 2020 German Film Award as Best Actress.
 And it was followed by a first offer from Hollywood.
 News of the World is a western in which the girl from Berlin plays an orphan who grows up among Kiowa after her parents are murdered.
 She is taken to her only surviving relatives by Tom Hanks in the role of a Civil War veteran.
 Again Helena Zengel’s acting simply leaves you open-mouthed in amazement.
 Where does she find this energy and strength?